Lamb Burger

 This post may contain affiliate links.
 Please read our disclosure policy.

 Simple and quick to make, these juicy lamb burgers are one tasty bite!
-Seasoned with mint, cumin and cinnamon before being grilled, and served on buns with tzatziki, pickled onions and cucumber.
+Seasoned with parsley, cumin and coriander before being grilled, and served on buns with an easy yogurt sauce, pickled onions and cucumber.
 This is one burger that is loaded with flavor.

 Opened lamb burgers on cutting board